ucsc-ospo/ucsc-ospo.github.io/content/report/osre23/ucdavis/scaleBugs/20230601-boluwarinayinmode/index.md

   preview_only: false
 ---

-As part of the [ScaleBugs](/project/osre23/ucdavis/scalebugs/) my [proposal](https://drive.google.com/file/d/17iANa5ei_gguZsGGwR1sfPHOoJysnNsf/view?usp=sharing) under the mentorship of {{% mention rubio %}},{{% mention haryadi %}} and {{% mention hnzhu %}} aims to build a dataset of reproducible scalability bugs by analyzing bug reports from popular distributed systems like Cassandra, HDFS, Ignite, and Kafka.
-The focus is on identifying bugs that are dependent on the scale of the run, such as the number of nodes, file sizes, and request numbers.
+Hello!
+As part of the [ScaleBugs](/project/osre23/ucdavis/scalebugs/) project our proposals ([proposal](https://drive.google.com/file/d/17iANa5ei_gguZsGGwR1sfPHOoJysnNsf/view?usp=sharing) from {{% mention boluwarinayinmode %}} and [proposal](https://drive.google.com/file/d/199ZsiWHXsLYbSJ896vaf8tjrYs23P5xN/view?usp=sharing) from {{% mention imzahra %}}) under the mentorship under the mentorship of {{% mention rubio %}},{{% mention haryadi %}} and {{% mention hnzhu %}} aims to build a dataset of reproducible scalability bugs by analyzing bug reports from popular distributed systems like Cassandra, HDFS, Ignite, and Kafka.
+For each bug report, we will analyze whether the reported bug is influenced by the scale of the operation, such as the number of nodes being used or a number of requests.
 The resulting dataset will consist of bug artifacts containing the buggy and fixed versions of the scalability system, a reproducible runtime environment, and workload shell scripts designed to demonstrate bug symptoms under different scales.
-These resource will help support research and development efforts in addressing scalability issues and optimizing system performance.
+These resources will help support research and development efforts in addressing scalability issues and optimizing system performance.